-In 2013, make a resolution to take significant steps to love your job, dream job or not.
+Make a resolution this year to take significant steps to love your job, dream job or not.
 Some minor tweaks and attitude changes can save you from getting stuck in a career rut or feeling unmotivated as the new year dawns.
-Check out these five ways to love your job in 2013:
+Check out these five ways to love your job this coming year:

 1. Get motivated.
 Every day, vow to focus on the positive aspects of your job rather than the negative ones.
 Maybe your job allows you time to have a fulfilling social life.
 Maybe one of your coworkers is also a great friend.
 Or maybe you’ve completely mastered your everyday tasks.
 Keep your work life in perspective by ensuring you’re focusing on fulfilling activities when you’re out of the office, too–consider volunteering or joining a community club you’re interested in.

 2. Keep your eyes peeled for new opportunities.
 Too many people feel they have little control over their career once they’ve landed a job.
 Even if you’re not working at your dream company, there are still plenty of opportunities you can seize to keep your industry knowledge fresh and learn new skills.
 Take advantage of workshops, webinars, networking events, company social gatherings–anything to get you out of your comfort zone.
 In your career, any new opportunity can be a chance to learn valuable skills and glean new insight.